Can You Name All The Parts Of a Ukulele?

 Little tip: Before tightening strings, you’ll need to unwind the tuners to avoid over-stretching and breakage.

 The part between the headstock and the fretboard is known as the nut.
 It’s a small ridge with evenly-spaced notches for each string to rest before going to the tuners.
-A nut is a few millimetres above the fretboard.
+A nut is a few millimeters above the fretboard.
 The ukulele would be unplayable without it.

 The strings rest on the nut in small grooves designed to maintain them spaced correctly.
 It also holds the strings up at the appropriate distance from the fretboard for the player to be able to play the strings and push down on the strings to create completely different notes.